About This Video

 7 “What I do thou knowest not now; but thou shalt know hereafter.”

+Obviously Peter witnessed Jesus actions but they didn’t compute.
 It is one things to tell or teach people that they need to be humble.
 There is an entirely different level of understanding when we actually watch humility at work.
 Peter, at this point, had yet to comprehend the importance of truly being a servant – and I guess he didn’t realize how humble Jesus really was.

 If we allow ourselves a minute we can come to an absolutely remarkable and unbelievable fact.
 Ready?

 God is humble – truly, truly, really humble.
-We know this because God is love, because Jesus was humble, and because being all-powerful, and an all consuming fire that controls all things and could destroy all things anytime – He chooses instead to constantly reach out to us, to love us in spite of our foolishness, to help us when we least deserve it, to save us while we are in sin.
+We know this because God is love, because Jesus was humble, and because being all-powerful, and an all-consuming fire that controls all things and could destroy all things anytime – He chooses instead to constantly reach out to us, to love us in spite of our foolishness, to help us when we least deserve it, to save us while we are in sin.

 And then He chose to condescend below all things, take on the form of man, become a servant and then be treated like the worst criminal on earth all the while asking God to forgive those who took action against Him . . . because they did NOT know what they were doing!

 Jesus wasn’t pretending or feigning humility as we humans are inclined to do.
 He was HUMILITY.
 God is humility.
 It’s His person, His essence, His being!
+This realization has had a profound impact on me and my world view.

 I used to see the humility of God and His incarnate Son as a mode of operating.
 No longer.
 It is part of their pure character.
 And from this I can assume that anything or anyone that is not appreciative of true humility would not appreciate being in their presence.